JuliaData/JuliaDB.jl/docs/src/index.md

 ## Getting started

-JuliaDB works on Julia 0.6 or higher.
+JuliaDB works on Julia 0.6.
 To install it, run:

 ```julia
 Pkg.add("JuliaDB")